 Your doctor will determine when you are ready to go home.
 Prior to your discharge, a team member will speak with you regarding arrangements for post-hospital care and support services.
-CMH and our social workers work closely with area nursing homes and service agencies to ensue a smooth continuum of care.
+CMH and our social workers work closely with area nursing homes and service agencies to ensure a smooth continuum of care.

 Your doctor and your nurse will give you instructions about post-hospital care.
 If you have questions about your medications, diet, activities, or other matters, please be sure to ask.

 If your doctor prescribes medication for you to take following discharge, it can be filled at a local pharmacy of your choice.

 When you are ready to leave, a member of our staff will escort you to your vehicle.
 If a family member or friend is unavailable to assist you, CMH does provide Care-A-Van transportation service, if available, free of charge, for patients living within a 17-mile radius of the hospital.